 Below are instructions for submitting a completed application to our program, including the details of all the materials that need to be received by the Biology Graduate Program, UNM, and if applicable, International Admissions.
 We recommend that you review this information in its entirety so you are clear about what will be needed.
 Please contact us if you have any questions.
-Be aware that you will need preparation time for some material (such as the GRE test scores and transcripts) in advance of submitting your application to UNM.
+Be aware that you will need preparation time for some material (such as transcripts) in advance of submitting your application to UNM.

 Each year, the Biology Graduate Program offers support for a limited number of students.
 All applicants are encouraged to apply to FAFSA (Free Application for Federal Student Aid), scholarships, fellowships as well as grants.
 A brief statement about student funding and support is located at the end of this document under the Financial Funding and Support Opportunities section below.